Ten years to transform our world

 Through these conversations, the UN aims to build a global vision of 2045 – its centenary – increase understanding of the threats to that future, and support enhanced international cooperation to realise that vision.

-Four years into the implementation of the 2030 Agenda, many Governments, UN entities, international and regional organizations, Major Groups and other Stakeholders, are planning or have initiated evidence-based stock-taking of progress.
+Five years into the implementation of the 2030 Agenda, many governments, UN entities, international and regional organizations and other stakeholders have initiated evidence-based stock-taking of progress.